 We ensure all children are prepared for their transition into the next academic year and Key Stage.
 We have an induction day for all new children into school in September each year and encourage those who are transferring key stages to visit as well and find their classrooms, meet their teachers so that they are ready for the next day.
 As the majority of our teachers teach in all sections of the school they are well known to existing pupils.
 We have a network of parents who we can call on to answer queries or questions that parents may have.
-For children who are leaving the school - transferring schools are invited into our School to meet the children and see them in action.
-The EYFS transfer forms and completed and everything is done to ensure a smooth transfer.
+For children in the EYFS who are leaving the school, the EYFS transfer forms are completed and everything is done to ensure a smooth transfer.
+Children transferring will be supported through clear communication and transfer of appropriate records to their destination school.